• Skip to primary navigation

 If your measurements fall between two sizes, consider how you want the sweater to feel and drape on your body.
 It can also be helpful to notice how the garment fits on the model in the photos.

 If it’s already oversized in style, you may be able to size down.
-If it’s a more fitted pattern to begin with, consider sizing up so you’re sure to crochet a sweater than fits.
+If it’s a more fitted pattern, consider sizing up so you’re sure to crochet a sweater that fits.

 What Is Ease in Crochet?